 I am a social and cultural historian of the United States, focusing on the late nineteenth and early twentieth centuries.
-My first book, to be published by the University of Chicago Press, is provisionally titled Making Metropolitans: Newspapers and the Urbanization of Americans, 1880-1930.
-It is a twinned history of mainstream daily newspapers and the cities they served, and it examines newspapers as active agents in the creation of cities and of urban culture.
+My first book, Newsprint Metropolis: City Papers and the Making of Modern Americans, is a history of mainstream daily newspapers and the cities they served.
+The book examines newspapers’ roles in creating cities and urban cultures, and will be published by the University of Chicago Press in the fall of 2017.
 I have published on the history of children in the American city, and currently am working on an article on women’s pages in turn-of-the-century newspapers.

-I lecture and supervise for Paper 24 (American History from 1865 to the present) in Part I of the history Tripos, and I supervise Part II dissertations on nineteenth- and twentieth-century American history.
+I lecture and supervise for Paper 24 (American History from 1865 to the present), I teach Paper 26 (Consumption and Consumer Culture in the United States), and I supervise Part II dissertations on nineteenth- and twentieth-century American history.

 BA (Cornell), MA and PhD (Yale)